SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 logic::in::ac;               // Synonym for ac0 - Compatibility warning.
 logic::in::ac0;              // Connect input to the output of analog comparator (AC0) - Compatibility warning logic::in::tcb0;             // Connect input to TCB0 - Compatibility Warning
-logic::in::tcb;              // Synonym for tcb0 - Compatibiliy warning
+logic::in::tcb;              // Synonym for tcb0 - Compatibility warning
 logic::in::tca0;             // Connect input to TCA0 WO0~2 for input 0~2
 logic::in::tca;              // Synonym for tca0 Not recommended for new code. logic::in::tcd0;             // Connect input to TCD0 WOA, WOB, WOA for input 0, 1, 2